for Veterans and the Public

 Even though you may not feel it, when you have HIV, the virus and your immune system are at war with each other.
 The virus is trying to multiply as fast as it can, and your body is trying to stop it.
 Two tests, the CD4 count and the HIV viral load, help you and your health care provider know how strong your immune system is, and know whether it is keeping HIV under control.

 CD4 cells play a major role in helping your immune system work properly.
 HIV causes disease by killing off CD4 cells.
-It does this by infecting the cells and turning them into virus factories, a process that kills the cell.
-A test called the CD4 count can tell you how many CD4 cells you have.
+It does this by infecting the cells and turning them into virus factories.
+The CD4 count tells us how many CD4 cells you have.
 The higher the number, the better.
-The test, however, doesn't tell you if those CD4 cells are working properly.

 Your health care provider will look at these two things carefully.
 People whose CD4 count is low, and people whose viral load is high, are more likely to get sick sooner than people with a high CD4 count and low viral load.

-CD4 count and viral load tests usually are done every 3 months.
-Results can help you and your health care provider decide how urgent it is to start anti-HIV drugs.
-The U.S. Department of Health and Human Services makes general recommendations regarding when HIV-positive people should start taking HIV drugs.
-These are not firm rules, just guidelines.
-These guidelines recommend HIV drugs for everyone, no matter how high or low their CD4 count is.
-However, they say that HIV treatment is especially important if your CD4 count is lower, or if you have symptoms.
+CD4 count and viral load tests usually are done before treatment is started and then regularly while someone is on treatment.
+For people who decide to delay starting treatment, these tests are done every 3 months; they can help you and your health care provider decide how urgent it is to start anti-HIV drugs.
+As we said earlier, HIV medicines are recommended for everyone, no matter how high or low their CD4 count is.
+And HIV treatment is especially urgent if your CD4 count is lower, or if you have symptoms.
 The lower the CD4, the more important it is to start treatment quickly.
+For more information about CD4 count and viral load, go to Understanding Laboratory Tests.

 Whether you have certain other medical conditions that may be helped by HIV treatment